top of page

 B.Sc.
 Fisheries (Fish Processing Technology)

-When I’m not working, you’ll usually find me spending time with my two Shiba Inus, who never fail to keep life lively.
-When I become a millionaire ;-), I dream of buying an island and transforming it into the world’s largest sanctuary...a safe haven where animals of all kinds can live freely, cared for and protected.
-I also find comfort and creativity in cooking, experimenting not only with the flavors of home through Filipino food, but also with Japanese, Italian, and Hungarian cuisines.
-I’m endlessly curious, whether it’s through watching travel documentaries (big fan of Rick Steves), admiring the art of treehouses (thanks to Pete Nelson), exploring tiny house living (shoutout to Bryce Langston), collecting die-cast toy cars, or practicing martial arts like tae kwon do, kung fu, and capoeira.
+Curiosity drives much of what I do.
+I love watching travel documentaries (big fan of Rick Steves), admiring the art of treehouses (thanks to Pete Nelson), exploring tiny house living (shoutout to Bryce Langston), collecting die-cast toy cars, and practicing martial arts like tae kwon do, kung fu, and capoeira.
 Music is always a companion.
 I enjoy all genres, but Ravel’s Bolero or Vivaldi’s Four Seasons never fail to bring calm to a chaotic day.
-And when I need to recharge, I lace up my shoes and head out for an evening run.
+I love running especially in the evening.

 At my core, I am deeply committed to advancing gender equality in research and creating inclusive spaces where everyone feels empowered to thrive.
 Supporting women and underrepresented minorities in STEM is not just a passion - it’s a responsibility I carry with pride.